Purpose

 Arm IV (Lower FMT, fiber supplementation)

 Patients undergo lower FMT via colonoscopy on day 0.
-Patients receive fiber supplementation PO while on study.
+Patients also receive fiber supplementation PO or via post-pyloric or NG feeding tube from day 0 up to 6 weeks post FMT.
 Patients also undergo tissue, stool, stool swabs, and blood sample collection throughout the study.

 • Procedure: Colonoscopy